Austin Community College values academic integrity in the educational process.

 When an instructor suspects or witnesses a violation of academic integrity, or receives a report of an alleged violation, the instructor shall notify the department chair, and meet privately and individually with the accused student(s) to discuss the allegations and review the supporting evidence.
 The student may not withdraw from the course or the College during the disciplinary review process.

 In consultation with the department chair, the instructor may resolve the matter in one or more of the following ways:

-Within 5 (five) business days of the meeting with the student, the instructor shall provide written notification of the resolution to the student, the department chair, the instructional dean, for informational purposes, and to the Dean of Student Services, for possible disciplinary action.
+Within 5 (five) business days of the meeting with the student, the instructor shall provide written notification of the resolution to the student, the department chair, the instructional dean, for informational purposes, and to the Dean of Student Affairs (formerly Dean of Student Services), for possible disciplinary action.

 Due process will not be delayed because a faculty member is off-contract.
 In the event that the accusing faculty member is unable to participate in the investigation &/or appeal, the department chair or dean will represent the interests of the faculty member.

 Multiple offenses of academic dishonesty will result in progressively more severe disciplinary sanctions up to and including expulsion from the College.